¿Qué hay de nuevo con PBIS?

 PBIS es un marco enraizado en prácticas basadas en la evidencia para aumentar los resultados académicos y de comportamiento al mejorar el clima escolar, prevenir el comportamiento problemático, aumentar el tiempo de aprendizaje, promover habilidades sociales positivas y ofrecer intervenciones y apoyos conductuales efectivos.
 PBIS apoya a toda la escuela y se está implementando en todo el territorio.

 Positive Behavioral Interventions and Supports (PBIS) when applied at the Schoolwide level is frequently called: SWPBS or SW-PBIS; SW-PBIS refers to a systems change process for an entire school or district.
 The underlying theme is teaching behavioral expectations in the same manner as any core curriculum subject.
-Furthermore it is a three-tired model:
+Furthermore it is a three-tiered model:

 PBIS se refiere a un proceso de cambio de sistemas para toda una escuela o distrito.
 El tema subyacente es enseñar las expectativas de comportamiento de la misma manera que cualquier materia del plan de estudios básico.
 Además, es un modelo de tres cansados: